AmitThakkar/aws-cloudformation-demo/README.md

 # aws-cloudformation-demo

-This is demo of creating aws resource/stack with aws cloud-formation
+This is demo of creating aws resource/stack with aws cloud-formation.

 Run below command: